cassianobein/mongodb-atlas-api-resources/README.md

 __2. Configure MongoDB Atlas__

-* Create a free [MongoDB Atlas Account](https://account.mongodb.com/account/register) to have access to a free cluster to play around.
+* Create a free [MongoDB Atlas account](https://account.mongodb.com/account/register)to have access to a free cluster to play around in.
+Make sure you create an organization and a project.
+Don't skip that step.
 Here is a coupon code **GOATLAS10** for some credits to explore more features (valid as of August 2021).
+Watch this [video] (https://www.youtube.com/watch?v=FxeQ5eck3tw) to learn how to add these credits to your account.
+* Create a dedicated [database deployment](https://docs.atlas.mongodb.com/create-database-deployment/#create-a-new-database-deployment) (cluster).
+Use a M10 tier or higher to have full access to all of the APIs resources*.
+Feel free to explore all of the other options, but the default options should be fine for this example.
-* Create an [API key](https://docs.atlas.mongodb.com/configure-api-access/) and save the Public/Private key to use when calling APIs
+* Create an [API key](https://docs.atlas.mongodb.com/configure-api-access/) with Organization Owner privileges and save the public/private key to use when calling APIs.
+Also, don't forget to add your laptop/workstation IP to the API access list.
-* Click at the Atlas Collection, under the Auth tab choose the Digest Auth Type and use the Public key as the user and the private key as your password
+* Navigate to your Project Settings and retrieve your Project ID so it can be used in one of our examples below.

 ![AUTH](img/3-Authentication.png "AUTH")

 ## Tips